k21971/EvilHack/doc/evilhack-changelog.md

 - Minor monster color changes
 - Add object menu glyphs to inventory in curses mode
 - Fix: names of new ring types when type is known
+- Fix: spec_applies didn't consider if target was underwater